-The design outlines are drawn in with itome-nori, a glue used as a mask to prevent the penetration of dyes to be applied in a later process.
-After starching, the aobana lines are washed out, and from this stage, the cloth is stretched out ready to receive a base coating of gojiru, or soybean broth and is then immediately set to dry before a fire.
-This process helps to soak the itome-nori into the fabric and ensures the dyes are applied more smoothly in a later stage.
+The outlines of the design are drawn in with a glue called itome-nori, which is used as a mask to prevent the application of dyes that are to be applied during a later step.
+After starching, the lines are washed out and the cloth is stretched out.
+A soybean broth called gojiru is applied as a base coat.
+It is then immediately set over a fire to dry.

 - 3. Coloring

-As a finishing touch, decorations such as gold and platinum leaf, gold and silver dust, or rich embroidery are applied.
-Gold embellishing is a technique to place gold leaf and dust on a glued surface.
-Many other techniques have been developed, such as itome starching, stamp dyeing, and variations of gold and silver embossing like wide-cut, slice, dust, bossing and rubbing.
-By adding embroidery, an already bright and fine colored Kimono becomes even more gorgeous and splendid.
-Although works of pattern dyeing and direct printing have extended the market these days, the traditions of delicate Yuzen dyeing are preserved and are still popular especially for formal Kimonos such as furisode (long-sleeved Kimono for girls) and tomesode (short-sleeved Kimono for married women)
+As a finishing touch, decorations such as gold and platinum leaves, gold and silver dust, or rich embroidery are applied.
+Gold embellishing is a technique of placing gold leaves and dust on a glued surface.
+Many other techniques have been developed, such as itome starching, stamp dyeing, and variations of gold and silver embossing like wide cutting, slicing, dusting, beating, and rubbing.

 Where to Buy & More Information

 See more Dyed textiles